home-assistant/developers.home-assistant/docs/core/entity/fan.md

 | preset_mode | str | None | Return the current preset_mode.
 One of the values in preset_modes. |
 | preset_modes | list | None | Get the list of available preset_modes.
 This is an arbitrary list of str and should not contain any speeds. |

+### Preset Modes

+A fan may have preset modes that automatically control the percentage speed or other functionality.
+Common examples include `auto`, `smart`, `whoosh`, `eco`, and `breeze`.

+Manually setting a speed must disable a preset mode.
+If it is possible to set a percentage speed manually without disabling the preset mode, create a switch or service to represent the mode.

 ## Deprecated Properties

 The fan entity model has changed to use percentages in the range from 0 (off) to 100 instead